Does Medicare Cover Assisted Living?

 PACE PROGRAMS - ALL-INCLUSIVE CARE FOR ELDERLY SENIORS (PACE)

-It’s a Medicare/Medicaid program that supports people in meeting their healthcare needs within their own community, reducing the need for care facility placements.
+It’s a Medicare/Medicaid program that helps people meet their healthcare needs in their own community, reducing the need for care facility placements.
 It covers services like prescription drugs, doctor visits, transportation assistance, home care, and necessary nursing home stays.

 ADDITIONAL OPTIONS FOR ASSISTANCE

-Your Medicaid coverage will depend on where you live and which specific Medicaid assistance you receive.
+Your Medicaid coverage depends on where you live and the specific benefits you receive.
 Depending on your medical condition or income, you might qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
-Social Security also offers “compassionate allowances” for people with certain serious conditions to help them get disability benefits more quickly.
+Social Security also offers “compassionate allowances” for people with certain severe conditions to help them get disability benefits more quickly.

-Long-term care insurance plans are offered through private insurance providers and may cover several types of long-term care.
+Private insurers offer long-term care insurance plans and may cover various types of long-term care.

-For those Medicare Beneficiaries who have served in the Military and have VA Benefits, Tri-Care or Champ VA there may be additional programs to assist you with Assisted Living Benefits directly from the VA.
-We recommend that you contact your local Veterans Administration office to see if there are additional benefits you can apply for or are entitled to receive.
+For those Medicare Beneficiaries who have served in the Military and have VA Benefits, TRICARE, or CHAMPVA, there may be additional programs to assist you with Assisted Living Benefits directly from the VA.
+We recommend contacting your local Veterans Affairs office to determine whether there are additional benefits you can apply for or are entitled to receive.